Elrio van Heerden: Club Brugge

-A move to Club Brugge was made on 24 January 2006, where he spent two years with the Belgian club scoring two goals from his 67 appearances.
+A move to Club Brugge was made on 24 January 2006, where Van Heerden spent two years with the Belgian club scoring two goals from his 67 appearances.

 Blackburn Rovers

 It was announced on 2 June 2009 that Van Heerden had agreed a two-year deal with the Premier League club Blackburn Rovers, arriving on a free transfer from Club Brugge.
 He only played two official matches for the club; in the League Cup against Gillingham in the second round, and Chelsea in the quarter-finals, both as a second-half substitute.

-On 8 January 2010 it was reported that Elrio was close to signing for Turkish club Sivasspor.
+On 8 January 2010, it was reported that Elrio was close to signing for Turkish club Sivasspor.
 Goal.com revealed that Elrio was due to travel to Turkey for a medical ahead of signing on Monday 11 January 2010.

 Sivasspor

-On 11 January 2010, Blackburn Rovers announced the transfer of the South African midfielder to Sivasspor.
+On 11 January 2010, Blackburn Rovers announced the transfer of Van Heerden to Sivasspor.

 Westerlo

 On 27 July 2010, Belgian Pro League side Westerlo announced the signing of Van Heerden.

 In November 2012, after having been without a club since the end of the 2011–12 season, Van Heerden had an unsuccessful trial with MLS side Sporting Kansas City.